A Longhair Conversation

 What is the hardest thing about the awkward stage?

-The hardest part about the mid-hair awkward stage is feeling like you look like shit, or look stupid.
+The hardest part about mid phase awkward stage hair is feeling like you look like shit, or look stupid.
 Not being able to put your hair in a full-on, strong bun is pretty terrible too.

 How do your family and friends feel about your hair?